ServiceNow (Flow Designer) v2

 Test the Incident Alerts integration

-After creating a trigger profile and configuring an Incident Alerts integration, you can test it by following these steps:
+After creating a trigger profile and configuring the Incident Alerts integration, you can test it by following these steps:

 - Go to Service Desk → Incidents.